nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/tutorial/02-display-todos.md

 Then we added the `root` function which renders the `index` file from our `views` directory.

 > The serve process should still be running.
 If it isn't, restart the process with `nx serve todos`

+!!!!!
+Open http://localhost:3333 in the browser.
+What do you see?
+!!!!!
+Page saying "Welcome to todos!"
+Page saying "{"message":"Welcome to todos!"}"
+404